pavly-gerges/pavly-gerges/resume/index.md

 ## Serial4j Framework
 > [GitHub](https://github.com/Electrostat-Lab/Serial4j) - [TechDemo](https://www.youtube.com/watch?v=ebsMKR3PFVA)
 >
 > **Description**: A Java terminal IO framework based on the GNU/Linux termios API for communication with peripheral devices using the serial interface (e.g., USB Serial, RS232, and PS/2).
+Furthermore, it has been migrated to the Electrostatic-Sandbox SDK project!
 >
 > **Architecture**: The base architecture of Serial4j is based on the Data-Flow Systems, particularly Pipe-and-Filter Architectural design (i.e., the Filesystems and byte streams).
 The pipe is the plain filesystem and byte streams, while the filters are composed of main stream filters imposed by the operating system; that is the _Terminal_, controlling the byte streams and providing buffered, unbuffered, and line feed/return carriage buffered stream routines.
 Other filters are mutually exclusive components of the architecture known as _Human-Interface-Device_ APIs and _SerialMonitor APIs_; those provide new routines to manipulate byte streams as _Data Frames_; introducing a new type of buffered streams through accumulating data via modal logic (i.e., boolean algebra).
 >